When you sign in to Tableau Server or Tableau Cloud, the first page you see looks similar to the following example.

 If you have access to multiple sites, you select one when you sign in.

-On Tableau Online or an instance of Tableau Server running multiple sites, the browser URL includes #/site/ followed by the site ID.
+On Tableau Cloud or an instance of Tableau Server running multiple sites, the browser URL includes #/site/ followed by the site ID.
 If the URL doesn't include /site, then you’re signed in to the Default site.

 The following URL shows an on-premises Tableau Server site whose site ID is finance: